dvhar/aiproject/README.md

 ```
 **Input features:**

 Here are histograms of how frequently each input feature value corresponds to rain or no rain.
 Blue is rain tomorrow, Orange is no rain tomorrow.
 The x-axis is feature value, y-axis is frequency of that value and is normalized between the two outcomes for easy comparison.
+7 features have very obvious correlations with the output, but the model does best when using all the features and not just the obvious ones.

 <br>
 <img src="plot.jpg" align="middle" width="800"/>